Falmouth, Cornwall: 19th and 20th centuries

+A telephone trunk line to Falmouth was opened in January 1899.
+It was noted in Lake's Falmouth Packet and Cornwall Advertiser of 14 January 1899 that "the tariff for conversations carried on over any distance is too high to suggest the use of the telephone for anything except urgent business".
+The exchange was over the Post Office on The Moor.

 The Cornwall Railway reached Falmouth on 24 August 1863.
 The railway brought new prosperity to Falmouth, as it made it easy for tourists to reach the town.
 It also allowed the swift transport of the goods recently disembarked from the ships in the port.
 The town now has three railway stations.
 Falmouth Docks railway station is the original terminus and is close to Pendennis Castle and Castle beach.
 Falmouth Town railway station was opened on 7 December 1970 and is convenient for the National Maritime Museum Cornwall, the waterfront, Gyllyngvase beach and town centre.

 Penmere railway station opened on 1 July 1925 towards the north of Falmouth and within easy walking distance of the top of The Moor.
 All three stations are served by regular trains from Truro on the Maritime Line.
 Penmere Station was renovated in the late 1990s, using the original sign and materials.

 The town saw a total eclipse of the Sun at 11:11 a.m. on 11 August 1999.
 This eclipse lasted just over two minutes at Falmouth, the longest duration in the United Kingdom.

 Second World War

 During World War II, 31 people were killed in Falmouth by German bombing.
 An anti-submarine net was laid from Pendennis to St Mawes, to prevent enemy U-boats entering the harbour.

-It was the launching point for the noted commando raid on Saint-Nazaire in 1942.
+It was the launching point for the St Nazaire Raid in 1942.
 Between 1943 and 1944, Falmouth was a base for American troops preparing for the D-Day invasions.
-There are commemoration plaques at Turnaware Point, Falmouth Watersports marina, Tolverne and Trebah gardens.
+Many of the troops involved embarked from Falmouth harbour and the surrounding rivers and creeks.
+There are commemorative plaques at Turnaware Point, Falmouth Watersports marina, Tolverne and Trebah gardens.
+The United States Navy had a large base in Falmouth harbour as well.